Arvoria/RobaseService/docs/Guide/usage.md

 ### Providing a name without scope

-This is simply put going to search the top-level of your database for the provided name, in our example we have "PlayerData", so let's setup our Robase there.
+This is simply put going to search the top-level of your database for the provided name, in our example, we have "PlayerData", so let's set up our Robase there.

 ```lua
 local ExampleRobase = RobaseService:GetRobase("PlayerData")